Get Started With the Btrfs File System on Oracle Linux

 3. Reconfigure /data to use the new file system configuration.

-While the file system itself has expanded, /data is still distributed based on the previous configuration.
+While the file system has expanded, /data is still distributed based on the previous configuration.
 This step adjusts the directory to the new configuration.

 sudo btrfs balance start --bg /data